Lucha libre: In popular culture

 Tinieblas became a legendary figure in lucha libre through both in-ring appearances and his appearances in comic books and films.
 Tinieblas still wrestles occasionally and has appeared alongside his son Tinieblas II.

-Lucha libre has crossed over into popular culture, especially in Mexico, where it is considered the most popular sport after soccer and boxing.
+Lucha libre has crossed over into popular culture, especially in Mexico, where it is considered the most popular sport after football and boxing.
 Outside of Mexico, lucha libre has also crossed over into popular culture, especially in movies and television.
 Depictions of luchadores are often used as symbols of Mexico and Mexican culture in non-Spanish-speaking cultures.